TJ Friedl Preview, Player Props: Reds vs. Diamondbacks

 TJ Friedl At The Plate

-- Among qualifying batters in MLB action, he ranks 25th in batting average, 41st in on-base percentage, and 64th in slugging.
+- He ranks 35th in batting average, 45th in on base percentage, and 70th in slugging among qualified hitters in MLB action.

-- In 28.6% of his games this season, Friedl has had at least one RBI.
-He's picked up more than one in 9.5% and driven in three or more of his team's runs in five contests.
+- In 30 games this year (28.3%), Friedl has picked up an RBI, and in 10 of those games (9.4%) he had two or more.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.